anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
 An example if given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.

-A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufactures pledge implementation.
+A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufacture's pledge implementation.

 To perform the validation of multiple signatures on the voucher object, the pledge SHALL perform the signature verification in the following order: